 We’ll explain exactly what data is backed up automatically and what isn’t, so you can rest easy knowing your data is safe—or take steps to back up some application data on your own.

 What Google Backs Up Automatically

-- Contacts, Email, and Calendars: Your Android contacts are synced with your Google contacts online (you can access these contacts from Gmail or on the dedicated Google Contacts page), your email is safely stored in your Gmail account, and calendar events are synced with Google Calendar.
+- Contacts, Email, Docs, and Calendars: Your Android contacts are synced with your Google contacts online (you can access these contacts from Gmail or on the dedicated Google Contacts page), your email is safely stored in your Gmail account, and calendar events are synced with Google Calendar.

 - Chrome Browser Data: If you use the Chrome browser, your bookmarks synchronize with your Chrome sync account.
-In newer versions of Android on some phones, the stock browser syncs with your Chrome bookmarks as well.

 - Some Third-Party App Data: Third-party apps often, but not always, sync their data with web services.
 If you have an app containing data important to you, be sure to check whether it syncs data online before wiping or getting rid of your phone.